 The term P2P lending can be applied to a range of activities, with lenders varying widely in the specifics of how they operate.
-But essentially, P2P lending is about attracting people to invest and then loaning the money out to individuals or businesses.
+Essentially, P2P lending is just another way of attracting people to invest and then loaning the money out to individuals or businesses.

 P2P lending is one example of an internet-based alternative to traditional banking that has sprung up as a result.
 It can be understood as part of the “fintech” – or finance technology – revolution.